Luxoft/fabric-jms-xmlcall/docs/source/xmlcall.rst

 * node.js SDK
 * Java SDK

-Both SDKs implements the full transacton processing, as described above, so they are pretty low-level, highly *Hyperledger Fabric* specific, and require good knownledge of *Fabric* transaction processing.
+Both SDKs implements the full transaction processing, as described above, so they are pretty low-level, highly *Hyperledger Fabric* specific, and require good knowledge of *Fabric* transaction processing.

-*Hyperledget Fabric* doesn't enforce any structure on the parameters.
+*Hyperledger Fabric* doesn't enforce any structure on the parameters.
 Each chaincode member accepts an array of byte strings, and is free to interpret these in any way an application developer feels appropriate..